 - Used in a roundabout way by Youya aka Sakurako.
 After s/he definitely crosses the Despair Event Horizon upon believing s/he has murdered Souma and Masataka and breaks down in front of Lord Saiki, s/he cuts their own wrists with a katana and then drowns themself in a local pond.

 - In Myself ; Yourself, Nanaka tried to commit suicide this way after remembering who the true culprit of the burning of her house and the murder of her parents was - her father, after learning that Nanaka was really the child of her mother and her piano teacher.
 Sana rescues her, before revealing that he had also tried to commit suicide this way in his old middle school after being bullied.

 - Several people die this way in Detective Conan, though sometimes it's murder disguised as a suicide.
-Specially in the murder of Mina Aoshima, where her killer (her older sister Masayo) drugged her, cut her wrists, and then put her hands inside the tub.
+Specially in the murder of Mina Aoshima, where her killer (her older sister Masayo) drugged her, cut her wrists, bled her out and then put her hands inside the tub.

 - In the Shiki manga, Seishin is shown to have attempted this in college.
 It didn't work.